GlassOnTin/sdrplay_wrapper/README.md

 - Added device detection and connection support
 - Implemented frequency tuning and parameter control
 - Added support for RSP1A and RSPdxR2 devices
-- Implemented basic FM demodulation and audio processing
 - Added device-specific parameter configuration
 - Updated SWIG interface for Python integration
 - Fixed device registry and implemented clearFactories method
 - Added debug logging for troubleshooting
+- Removed problematic streaming implementation to prepare for redesign

-**Note**: The streaming callback functionality is currently limited due to SWIG binding issues.
+**IMPORTANT**: The streaming functionality has been temporarily removed and is NOT currently implemented.
-See `IMPLEMENTATION_STATUS.md` for more details on what's working and what's planned.
+A new streaming implementation is planned for a future release.
+The streaming code examples shown below are for reference only and will not work with the current version.

 ## Usage